tassun/will-sql/README.md

 naming and value setting, like mysql and odbc using ? sign, mssql using @ sign and oracledb using : sign, and postgres using $ sign for naming parameters

 #### KnSQL
-KnSQL wrap up sql statement using only place holder ? sign as parameter naming and value setting
+KnSQL wrap up query statement using only place holder ? sign as parameter naming and value setting

 ##### java script
 ```javascript